-When you've enabled and configured adaptive application controls, you'll get security alerts if any application runs other than the ones you've defined as safe.
+After you enable and configure adaptive application controls, you get security alerts if any application runs other than the ones you defined as safe.
 For more information, see Use adaptive application controls to reduce your machines' attack surfaces.

 Adaptive network hardening (ANH) - Applying network security groups (NSG) to filter traffic to and from resources, improves your network security posture.
 However, there can still be some cases in which the actual traffic flowing through the NSG is a subset of the NSG rules defined.
 In these cases, further improving the security posture can be achieved by hardening the NSG rules, based on the actual traffic patterns.

 Adaptive Network Hardening provides recommendations to further harden the NSG rules.
-It uses a machine learning algorithm that factors in actual traffic, known trusted configuration, threat intelligence, and other indicators of compromise, and then provides recommendations to allow traffic only from specific IP/port tuples.
+It uses a machine learning algorithm that factors in actual traffic, known trusted configuration, threat intelligence, and other indicators of compromise.
+ANH then provides recommendations to allow traffic only from specific IP and port tuples.
 For more information, see Improve your network security posture with adaptive network hardening.

 Docker host hardening - Microsoft Defender for Cloud identifies unmanaged containers hosted on IaaS Linux VMs, or other Linux machines running Docker containers.
 Defender for Cloud continuously assesses the configurations of these containers.
 It then compares them with the Center for Internet Security (CIS) Docker Benchmark.
 Defender for Cloud includes the entire ruleset of the CIS Docker Benchmark and alerts you if your containers don't satisfy any of the controls.
 For more information, see Harden your Docker hosts.